MbinOrg/mbin/docs/02-admin/03-optional-features/07-anubis.md

     action: ALLOW
 ```

-to explicitly allow all API, RSS and ActivityPub requests.
-You should also switch the store backend to something different from the default in memory one.
+To explicitly allow all API, RSS and ActivityPub requests.
+You should also switch the store backend to something different from the default in-memory one.
 If you want to use a local bbolt db ([see alternatives](https://anubis.techaro.lol/docs/admin/policies#storage-backends)) change the `store` section to the following (in `mbin.botPolicies.yaml`):

 ```yaml
 store: